Stock vs. Broth

 The biggest practical difference is gelatin.
 A well-made stock jiggles like jello when cold.
 That gelatin gives sauces body and sheen.
 It also acts as a natural emulsifier, stabilizing pan sauces without added starch.

-Why bones matter: the science of gelatin
+Why do bones matter?
+The science of gelatin

 Bones and connective tissue are packed with collagen, a structural protein.
 During long, slow simmering, collagen molecules unwind and dissolve into the liquid as gelatin.
 This gelatin gives stock four properties broth can't match: